- Schedule of Classes - January 31, 2019 7:14PM EST

 When Offered Fall.

-Prerequisites/Corequisites Prerequisite: any German course at the 3200-3499-level or equivalent.
+Prerequisites/Corequisites Prerequisite: standard German proficiency as required for this level: any German course at the 3200-3499-level or equivalent.

 Distribution Category (LA-AS)